vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 - Host: `*`
 - Value: `v=spf1 -all`

-> Since unconfigured subdomains are non-sending, you can safely set the wildcard SPF record to a hardfail, just as you would for domains that do not send email.
+> Since unconfigured subdomains are non-sending domains, you can safely set the wildcard SPF record to a hardfail for your sending domain, just as you would for domains that do not send email.

 ### Softfail or hardfail for sending domains
 SPF can get a softfail or a hardfail, you determine that at the end of the record.